All of Georgetown University’s Summer Programs for High School Students offerings are open to commuter students with the exception of College Prep.

 Commuting to Georgetown

 Please note that you must arrive on campus in time for your program(s) or course(s), as all programming will start at the scheduled time.
-If you miss too much course time, you may be subject to dismissal from the program.If you choose to commute to campus, you’ll be required to submit a Commuter Form, which will provide a space for you to indicate where you will be staying while attending the program and to identify your preferred local contact.
+If you miss too much course time, you may be subject to dismissal from the program.If you choose to commute to campus, you’ll be required to submit a Commuter Form, which will provide a space for you to indicate where you will be staying while attending the program and to identify the responsible adult whom you will reside with.
 It will also include additional information on the policies that govern the participation of commuter students.
 You will receive the Commuter Form as part of the Campus Life Forms packet once they are available.

-In order to preserve the quality of the experience for our commuter students, the office will review Commuter Forms and may deny a request to commute to any program if the local address is not within a reasonable commuting distance.
+In order to preserve the quality of the experience for our commuter students, the office will review Commuter Forms and may deny a request to commute to any program if there is not a designated responsible adult or if the local address is not within a reasonable commuting distance.
 This is defined as being able to travel to or from campus in 45 minutes or less at any time throughout the day, including rush hour.
 These decisions are final and cannot be appealed.
 If you are unsure about whether you will be able to participate as a commuter student, please contact our office at email@example.com or (202) 687-7087, and we will be happy to advise you.

 The Georgetown University Transportation Shuttle (GUTS) is a free shuttle bus.
 The GUTS buses run on five routes, connecting the campus with Metro stations at Rosslyn (Blue, Orange, and Silver Lines) and Dupont Circle (Red Line), the Georgetown University Law Center, the U.S. House of Representatives, University offices on Wisconsin Avenue, and assorted stops in Arlington, Virginia.